share on

 One speaker’s philosophy in dealing with this concern is to "trust, but verify"; trust that your employees are doing the right thing while working remotely, but do find a way to verify.

-To note, incorporated in the guidelines, employees still on probation are unable to much such requests for such FWAs.
+To note, incorporated in the guidelines, employees still on probation are unable to make such requests for such FWAs.
 This is in recognition of the need for there to be time to build a level of trust between both parties first.

 Lastly, the guidelines will also have a big impact on an organisation's recruitment strategy.
 One takeaway, a speaker shares, is that recruiters have to be extremely transparent.
 They would have to explain what the company believes in, and the company’s sentiment towards FWAs.